I Begin to Wonder: Background and reception

 "I Begin to Wonder" was originally performed by German dance music producer Jean-Claude Ades.
 Minogue's record label, London Records, played the song for her and she thought that it "could definitely be a pop hit".
 She approached Ades and asked him if he would be willing to transform "I Begin to Wonder" from a club song to a pop song.
 Together they added additional lyrics and rearranged its instrumentation.
 Minogue considers the track to be her "signature tune" and is one of her favourite songs to perform live.

 In a review for Musicomh.com, Alexis Kirke described it a "simple but energetic" song with a "striding electro-bass line and some heavy vocal effects".
 Cristín Leach of RTÉ Entertainment called "I Begin to Wonder" one of the best songs on Neon Nights.
 MSN Entertainment called the track a "decent slice of sparkly radio pop with big synths and 'sexy' vocals".

 "Begin to Spin Me Round"

 Simultaneously with the release of the original single, an alternative version of "I Begin to Wonder" was released, entitled "Begin to Spin Me Round", a mashup with the 1984 hit "You Spin Me Round (Like a Record)" by Dead or Alive, and especially with the "Murder Mix" of the latter.
-This version helped expand the single's success to other European countries, such as Germany and Italy.
+This version helped expand the single's success to other European countries, such as Germany.